pyiron/atomistics/docs/source/workflows.md

 * `time_step` the time steps of the Langevin thermostat

 ## Harmonic Approximation
+The harmonic approximation is implemented in two variations, once with constant volume and once including the volume expansion at finite temperature also known as quasi-harmonic approximation.
+Both of these are based on the [phonopy](https://phonopy.github.io/phonopy/) package.

 ### Phonons
+To calculate the phonons at a fixed volume the `PhonopyWorkflow` is used:
 ```
 from ase.build import bulk
 from atomistics.calculators import evaluate_with_lammps, get_potential_by_name